 Old Town Alexandria is a charming little town in the state of Virginia, close to Washington DC.
 It’s the perfect location for a weekend away from the big city.
-The city of Alexandria was founded in 1749 and it was the hometown of George Washington, the first president of the United States.
+The city of Alexandria was founded in 1749 and it used to be the hometown of George Washington, the first president of the United States.

 King Street is the main street.
 This is the place for shopping and dining.
 Are you a foodie?
 Well, there’s plenty of choice.
 You can go for the all American food, Italian food, French food and lots of seafood.

 It’s a nice place for an evening stroll but don’t worry, you could also take the free King Street trolley.
 The trolley will take you back in time and you’ll be at your destination in no time.

 The houses in this area are just lovely.
 I think it’s really charming.
 You’ll fall in love with the colonial architecture because this isn’t something you can find just anywhere in the world.
 You’ll find houses in all different colors.
 Which color would you prefer?